JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 categories: hotspot jit
 ---

-For JDK 22 we resolved a performance issue that had been plaguing the FFM API for a while.
+In JDK 22 we resolved a performance issue that had been plaguing the FFM API for a while.
-We were seeing excess allocations when using try-with-resources with freshly created `Arena`s, which were caused by dead code in exception handlers (`catch` blocks) not being removed by C2.
+We were seeing excess allocations when using try-with-resources with freshly created `Arena`s, which were caused by dead code in exception handlers (`catch` blocks) not being removed by the C2 JIT compiler.

-We solved this in JDK 22: [8267532: C2: Profile and prune untaken exception handlers](https://github.com/openjdk/jdk/pull/16416)
+We solved this for JDK 22: [8267532: C2: Profile and prune untaken exception handlers](https://github.com/openjdk/jdk/pull/16416)

 The effect of this optimization is more broadly applicable to Java code using try-with-resources, or just any untaken `catch` block.
-So I thought it would be interesting to discuss the issue, and how it was solved, in this blog post.
+So I thought it would be interesting to discuss the issue, and how it was solved, in this post.

 By the way, 'pruning' in the title refers to the pruning you would do while gardening, where part of a plant, such as a branch, is cut off.
 This is similar to how we 'cut off' dead branches in code while JIT compiling.

-## Why is my allocation escaping?
+## Why are my allocations escaping?

 The use pattern where we ran into this issue is one that is fairly common when using the FFM API: